 The Company optioned its Mogote Copper-Gold project (the "Project") in San Juan Province, Argentina to Australian-based Syndicate Minerals Pty ("Syndicate").
 The agreement gives Syndicate the option to earn an 85% interest in Mogote.
 An initial 80% interest can be earned by spending \$5 million on exploration at the Project over five years and making cash payments of \$1.9 million over five years, including a payment on signing of \$150,000.
+On April 14, 2023, the Company amended its agreement with Syndicate to accept 4,000,000 common shares with a fair value of \$0.30 per share in Mogotes Metals Inc. in lieu of staged cash payments of \$1,200,000 (see also Note 6).
 After completion of the option earn-in, Syndicate can complete a feasibility study to earn a further 5% interest.
 After that, a joint venture company will be incorporated to advance the Project on a pro rata basis, with provisions for dilution.
-See also Note 13.